Home Water Conservation Guide for Parents with Kids

 Indoor Water Wastage

 Household water leaks are another major issue, amounting to 900 billion gallons of water wasted every year.
-Think about it this way: this amount of water provides enough supply for 11 million homes.
+Think about it this way: this amount provides enough water supply for 11 million homes.

-Aside from those mentioned above, simple activities that use water also contribute to water wastage.
-For example, turning off the tap when brushing or shaving saves eight to ten gallons per day.
+Aside from those mentioned above, simple activities that use water also contribute to water scarcity and wastage.
+For example, turning faucets tightly when you brush your teeth or shave saves eight to ten gallons per day.
 Also, fully loading the dishwasher can save about 320 gallons annually.

 Outdoor Water Wastage

-The EPA also reports that water usage for outdoor purposes accounts for a sizable portion of water wastage.
-An average-size American lawn can consume one year’s worth of water usage.
+The EPA also reports that water usage for outdoor purposes accounts for a sizable portion of wastage that leads to water scarcity.
+An average-sized American lawn can consume one year’s worth of nutrient-rich water.

-If the lawn is watered 20 minutes per day for seven days, the water consumption is equivalent to a nonstop four-day shower time (estimated to be around 800 showers).
+If the lawn is watered 20 minutes per day for seven days, the water consumption is equivalent to a nonstop four-day shower time (estimated to be around 800 showers.)
+This can be difficult to offset even if you start taking shorter showers.

-Inefficient and improper irrigation also contribute to water wastage.
-In fact, 50 percent of outdoor water use is lost due to the weather (e.g., winds, evaporation) and runoffs.
+Inefficient and improper irrigation also contributes to water wastage.
+50 percent of outdoor water use is lost due to the weather (e.g., winds, evaporation) and runoffs.

 Water Conservation at Home

-Households should make an effort in conserving water.
+Households should make an effort to conserve water.
 The following items must be considered to conserve water at home:

-• Participation of family members in water-conservation measures at home
+- Participation of family members in water-conservation measures

-While kids may enjoy soaking in the bathtub, parents should take the initiative in teaching their children about water conservation.
-The EPA’s WaterSense for Kids is an interactive site where kids can learn about proper water conservation.
+While kids may enjoy soaking in the bathtub, parents should take the initiative to teach children about conserving water.
+The EPA’s WaterSense for Kids is an interactive site where kids can learn how to save water.

-It has a game called WaterSense Game, in which kids can play and learn about water conversation.
-Parents can guide their children as well to help them better understand the learning material.
+It has a game called WaterSense Game, where kids can play and learn about water conversation.
+Parents can also guide their children to help them better understand the learning material.

 WaterSense